A2GMer/Liftify/replit.md

 - July 10, 2025.
 Restored language selection functionality across all pages (Home, RecordWorkout, MyPage, Landing, Subscribe) with consistent positioning and improved styling
 - July 10, 2025.
 Fixed French and German translation issues by removing duplicate keys in i18n.ts and converting Landing page hardcoded language conditions to translation key system
 - July 10, 2025.
 Added multi-language support for "想定1RM" and "No workouts yet" text on Home page for all languages (EN/JA/FR/DE)
+- July 10, 2025.
+Added multi-language support for WorkoutChart component including chart titles and button labels for all languages (EN/JA/FR/DE)
 ```

 ## User Preferences